fengalin/media-toc/README.md

 ```

 ### Windows (WIP)
-Note: I could build `media-toc` successfully, but it fails to run.
+Note: I could build `media-toc` successfully, but on the Windows 7 32bits box
+I had access to, it fails to run with error code `3221225785`.
+I tried to insolate
+the problem and this symptom occurs as soon as the gtk::init statement.
+To be continued...

 - MSYS2: follow [this guide](http://www.msys2.org/).
 - Install the development toolchain, GTK and GStreamer<br>